vipyne/giffy/README.md

 ```
 $ ./giffy.exe d ~/my_filename

-hey friend, what is new with you?
+hey Lindsay, what is new with you?

 ```